vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-windows-capd.md

 # Docker-based Clusters on Windows

 In order to run Docker-based clusters on Windows, multiple additional steps are required.
-At this time, we don't recommend deploying TCE clusters onto Docker for Windows unless you're willing to tinker with lower level details around Windows Subsystem for Linux.
+At this time, we don't recommend deploying Tanzu Community Edition clusters onto Docker for Windows unless you're willing to tinker with lower level details around Windows Subsystem for Linux.
 If you wish to continue, the following steps will take you through deploying Docker-based clusters on Windows.